Thanks so much for stepping up and agreeing to organise a FOSS4GUK conference!

 Top level sponsors will expect, and should be entitled to, a speaking slot.
 This should be explicit in the sponsorship details that you send out.
 It should be subject to the following caveats:

 Sponsors logos can be displayed at the venue, on the web site etc. Please take good care of the sponsors, they are a key supporter of FOSS4GUK and our community and deserve our gratitude.
+It is important, however, to specify exactly what they will get for their sponsorship, such as whether they can put out leaflets (generally yes) and if these will be included in any bags provided as part of swag (see below).
+If you are planning to provide free tickets to sponsors, be explicit as to how many and at what level of sponsorship these are available.

 We don’t consider it essential that you provide swag for your event, but if you wish to do so then please liaise with the OSGeo:UK committee for prices and recommendations of companies that we have used in the past.